Aquatic-Drone-Testbed/NAV2-USV-Packages/README.md

 # Instruction to Run

-Run the following commands in separate terminals:
+Run the following command:
-- To launc the stack:
+- To launch the stack:
     ```bash
-       usv_nav2_launch.sh
+       ./usv_nav2_launch.sh
     ```